3xnihil/LazyFPGA/README.md

 9. **Creates necessary udev rules** for Intel "USB-blaster" support, allowing programmers to interact correctly
 10. **Can install license for Questa** afterwards and will update all of its environment variables
 11. **Can just download Intel's installer only** (for download mode, macOS is supported too)
+12. **Can also remove an installation** made by this script if you don't need your FPGA suite anymore

 ### Be intuitive
 You can **use LazyFPGA script right away** without reading the Readme.
 The script will guide you through the process and give advice whenever anything does not work as it should.